 The Foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
-The Foundation's spending policies include annual cash distributions of 4% in 2019 and a minimum of 5% in 2020 and future years of the average annual market value of assets to be used for program expenses in alignment with the Foundation's strategic direction and an annual cash distribution target of 1.5% in 2019 and 2.0% in 2020 and future years of the annual market value of assets to be used for general operations of the Foundation.
+The Foundation's spending policies include annual cash distributions of a minimum of 5% in 2020 and future years of the average annual market value of assets to be used for program expenses in alignment with the Foundation's strategic direction and an annual cash distribution target of 2.0% in 2020 and future years of the annual market value of assets to be used for general operations of the Foundation.
 Endowment assets include those assets of donor-restricted funds that the Foundation must hold in perpetuity.
 Under this policy, the endowment assets are invested in a manner that is intended to produce results while assuming a moderate level of investment risk.